norgedaniel/STAccessControl/Readme_01.txt

 In ASP.NET Core, middleware are C# classes or functions that handle an HTTP request or response.
 They are chained together, with the output of one middleware acting as the input to the next middleware, to form a pipeline.

-Understanding how to build and compose middleware is key to adding functionality to your applications.
+Understanding how to build and compose middleware is key to adding functionality to our applications.

 Middleware can:
 - Handle an incoming HTTP request by generating an HTTP response.